 Khaleelah Green was born and raised in St. Louis, Missouri, and graduated from St. Louis Public Schools.
 She earned her Master of Arts degree in Mental Health Counseling and Vocational Rehabilitation Counseling from Maryville University.
 Ms. Green is a Licensed Professional Counselor in the State of Missouri, practicing as a Clinical Case Manager at St. Anthony's Hospital – Hyland Behavioral Health.
 She is also a certified member of the National Board of Certified Counselors and an Adjunct Professor at St. Louis Community College.

 Susan Kendig, MSN, JD, WHNP-BC, FAANP

 Susan Kendig, MSN, JD, WHNP-BC, FAANP, is a Women’s Health Integration Specialist with SSM Health – St. Mary’s Hospital in St. Louis, MO.
-Prior to joining SSM Health – St. Mary’s she was a teaching professor at the University of Missouri-St. Louis, where she led the Women’s Health Nurse Practitioner program for almost two decades.
+Before joining SSM Health – St. Mary’s, she was a teaching professor at the University of Missouri-St. Louis, where she led the Women’s Health Nurse Practitioner program for almost two decades.

 Paul Lee, DC

 Dr. Paul Lee, DC, was born in Vietnam and came to America when he was 11 years old.
 He graduated from Truman State and Logan universities.
 Dr. Lee has worked as a chiropractor for 20 years.
-He and his wife own a Vietnamese restaurant and he runs a Chinese martial arts school.
-Beside English, he speaks Chinese and Vietnamese.
+He and his wife own a Vietnamese restaurant, and he runs a Chinese martial arts school.
+Besides English, he speaks Chinese and Vietnamese.

 Alma Poljarevic, PhD, LMFT, PPC